ManuelSchmitz/SCAM/Readme.md

 A job is shaft, processed by an individual agent.
 The dispatcher will usually assign a job to the individual agents.

+## Agent Commands

+### `command:create-task`

+Starts a mining task:
+1. Position the agent slightly above the center of the desired mining area.
+2. On planets, the mining plane will start 5 m above the planet's surface.
+In space, the mining plane will start at the position of the agent.
+3. On planets, the mining direction will be along the gravitational acceleration.
+In space, the drone's orientation will define the mining direction.
+4. Run `command:create-task`.
+5. The agent will sent its `circular-pattern-shaft-radius`, the normal vector and the center point of the mining task to the dispatcher in a `create-task` message.
+This is only at task proposal at this point.
+6. The dispatcher may perform checks to validate the proposal.
+7. The dispatcher starts the task, and instruct other agents to commence work.
+   1. Only agents of the same group as the designating agent will be used.
+   2. The dispatcher will instruct all agents (even other groups!) to clear their storage state with a `miners.command` / `command:clear-storage-state` broadcast.
+   3. The dispatcher will send the task's normal vector to all same-group agents with a `miners.normal` message.
+   4. The dispatcher will send a `command` / `mine` message to all same-group agents.
+8. The same-group agents will start mining ...

 ## Air Traffic Control (ATC)

 ATC pevents collisions in mid-air.
 It grants permissions to the agents when it is safe for them to proceed into protected areas of the airspace.